Sunset, Woodland Park Campground, Grand Marais, Michigan

 During the fall season, you'll find some of the best fall foliage color in the eastern UP at Tahquamenon Falls.

 Located on Lake Superior adjacent to the eastern portion of Pictured Rocks National Lakeshore Park.
 Its expansive sand beach offers fine beach combing and rock hunting, including agates.
 It is within walking distance of downtown Grand Marais.
 Facilities include over 110 camp sites (most with electric and other hookups), a recreation area and picnic grounds, two bath/shower houses, and a dump station.
-Better suited for RVs but there are a few nice tent camping sites on the western end of the park.
+Woodland is better suited for RVs but there are a few nice tent camping sites on the Eastern end of the park.

 Pictured Rocks National Lakeshore offers three campgrounds: Little Beaver Lake, Twelvemile Beach, and Hurricane River.
 All have water, tables, grills, and vault toilets (but no showers or hookups).
 Little Beaver is reached via an unpaved road; the road to Hurricane River and Twelvemile is paved.
 Little Beaver is for tent camping, not well suited for RVs.